Uzbekistani sum: Inflation

 Until 2013, the largest denomination of Uzbek currency was the 1,000-sum banknote, then worth US$0.60, requiring Uzbeks to carry large bundles of notes for routine transactions.

 Back in 2019, a new largest denomination was issued, the 100,000-sum banknote (as of October 2019 worth US$10.55), which made the situation easier.
 The smallest denomination, the 1 tiyin, is worth less than 1/9400 of a US cent making it the "world's most worthless coin" that was still legal tender until 1 March 2020.
 However, coins and banknotes smaller than 50 sum are rare now.

 The rampant inflation situation is considered a politically sensitive issue in Uzbekistan, which is why the Uzbek government is slow to acclimate the currency to its current value by issuing higher coin and note denominations.
-As a result, the current highest coin denomination in circulation is the 500 sum while the highest banknote denomination is the 200,000 sum.
+As a result, the current highest coin denomination in circulation is the 1000 sum while the highest banknote denomination is the 200,000 sum.
 Official state figures put inflation as of the first half of 2011 at 3.6%, however accurate numbers are pinned far higher.
 Coins and banknotes below 50 sum are practically worthless now.

+As of December 2025, the annual inflation rate in Uzbekistan is 7.3%.
+This marks the lowest inflation rate since December 2016.
+The Central Bank of Uzbekistan has noted that the slowdown is primarily attributed to the stabilizing effects of the 2024 energy price liberalization.